Columbus Commercial RefrigerationColumbus CommercialRefrigeration

 A Commercial-Only Intake Process for Refrigeration Emergencies

-The intake process is built around how food service operators actually experience refrigeration failures: product at risk, temperature compliance on the line, and a need for fast, defensible answers.
+The intake process is built around how food service operators actually experience refrigeration failures: product at risk, temperature documentation needs, and a need for fast, defensible answers.

 Commercial Refrigeration Only